 - The doctor is willing to perform multiple, unrelated procedures or suggests additional procedures unrelated to your stated goals.

-Top 5 Essential topics to discuss with your doctor
+Top five essential topics to discuss with your doctor

 - What procedure do you recommend to help me best achieve my goals?
 What can I expect during the surgery and in recovery and healing time?